Quantcast

 Travel aboard history when you take the winter train excursion up Mt.
 Washington

 When you travel on the Mount Washington Cog Railway, you aren’t just riding into history: You are riding on history.
 The world’s first mountain-climbing cog railway began its treks up to the mountain summit in 1869.
 One of the first travelers was P.T.
 Barnum, who proclaimed the railway the “second greatest show on Earth.”
-Today, the railway’s custom-designed biodiesel engines offer passengers a modified trip during the winter, going from the Marshfield Base Camp to the redesigned and expanded Waumbek Station, located at an elevation of 4,000 feet and providing passengers spectacular panoramic mountain vistas.
+Today, the railway’s custom-designed biodiesel engines offer passengers a modified trip during the winter, going from the Marshfield, NH Base Camp to the redesigned and expanded Waumbek Station, located at an elevation of 4,000 feet and providing passengers spectacular panoramic mountain vistas.
 On a clear day, you can see to the Canadian border.
 At the base station, visitors can walk through the free, interactive Cog Railway Museum.

 Aerial View 500x250 - Castle in the Clouds - Moultonborough, NH